doritoes/Macmini-Labs/A1347/3_Reload_macOS.md

 Overview:
 1. Option-boot to the installation USB stick
 2. Use Disk Utility to erase the drive
-3. Return to the menu and insstall macOS
+3. Return to the menu and install macOS

 Steps:
 - power off the Mac